lukaswelinder/immdux/packages/immdux-core/docs/classes/stateobservable.md

 # Class: StateObservable <**S**>

 The `StateObservable` streams values from a given `KeyPath` in state.

-Similar to `ActionObservable`, the state observable is a connectable (multicast) observable, meaning that subscribers will not be called until `connect` is called.
+Subscribing immediately sets `value` and emits the current state.

-However, the state observable is a little different in the way it emits because its subject is an `RxJS.BehaviorSubject`, meaning that once connected, subscribers immediately (synchronously) are called with the latest state.
+The state observable will emit values depth first in the order they subscribed.

 ## Type parameters